Abu1Osama/Abu1Osama/README.md

 <p>Hi There👋</p>
 <h1>I'm Abu Osama</h1>
 <h1>About me</h1>
 <p>Aspiring full stack web developer at Masai school.
-Self motivated and curious with a keen interest in building user friendly products.
-Looking forward to applying technical skills like CSS,MERN and JAVASCRIPT to all the organisations that I offer my services to and help the organisation grow and develop alongside me </p>
+Self motivated and curious with a keen interest in building user friendly productse </p>

-<p>Saharsa,Bihar</p>

 <p align="left" font >Like to build user friendly products and web applications with a specialization in MERN stack.</p>

 - 🔭 I’m currently working on *My existing Projects*
+- i am from Saharsa,Bihar

 - 🌱 I’m currently learning *React js*